rperera12/MachineLearning_Framework_Microstructure_Characterization/README.md

 ### unet
 NOTE: Found in models.py

-Used as first comaparion model for RGB segmentations of grain boundaries.
+Used as first comparion model for RGB segmentations of grain boundaries.

 Citation: